-It is not always easy to review person’s performance.
+It is not always easy to review a person’s performance.
 There can be mistakes in the review too.
 So, instead of defending yourself or getting upset, back yourself up with proof and assess the correctness of the review.
-If the review isn’t correct, then stay calm till the managers finishes talking and then put ahead your opinions and facts politely.
+If the review isn’t correct, then stay calm till the manager finishes talking, and then put ahead your opinions and facts politely.

 Learn from the review

 This is one of the best things to do after receiving negative feedback.
-Do a self review and make a plan on how to improve yourself.
-For many people, negative review is the push they need to perform their best; so, utilize the opportunity and show them the best of you!
+Do a self-review and make a plan on how to improve yourself.
+For many people, a negative review is a push they need to perform their best; so, utilize the opportunity and show them the best of you!

 Remember to thank them

-Like I said before, reviewing a person’s performance, keeping their personal opinions aside, isn’t an easy task.
+Like I said before, reviewing a person’s performance, and keeping their personal opinions aside isn’t an easy task.
 Always be thankful, this shows that you are dealing with the issue as a professional.
-After performance review meeting, thank the manager; no matter the review was positive or negative.
+After a performance review meeting, thank the manager; no matter whether the review was positive or negative.

 Ask for help and plan